horankev/london_liverpool_data/README.md

 ## River Mersey

-The river Mersey dataset in the Liverpool region comes from the UK Government Environment Agency’s [data services platform](https://environment.data.gov.uk/catchment-planning/WaterBody/GB531206908100)
+The river Mersey dataset shows the mouth of the river in the Liverpool region and comes from the UK Government Environment Agency’s [data services platform](https://environment.data.gov.uk/catchment-planning/WaterBody/GB531206908100)

 ``` r